Edith M. Flanigen

-Edith Marie Flanigen (born January 28, 1929) is a noted American chemist, known for her work on synthesis of emeralds, and later zeolites for molecular sieves at Union Carbide.
+Edith Marie Flanigen (January 28, 1929 – January 6, 2026) was an American chemist, known for her work on synthesis of emeralds.
+She was also noted for her work on zeolites and molecular sieves at Union Carbide.

 Early life and education

-Edith Marie Flanigen was born January 28, 1929, in Buffalo, New York.
+Edith Marie Flanigen was born in Buffalo, New York, on January 28, 1929.
 She and her two sisters, Joan and Jane, were introduced to chemistry by their high school teacher.
 The three sisters all went on to study chemistry at D'Youville College.
 Edith Flanigen graduated class president and valedictorian.
 Joan and Edith both went on to receive master's degrees in chemistry in inorganic physical chemistry at Syracuse University in 1952.
 In 2008, Syracuse awarded her an honorary doctorate.

 Career

 In 1952, Edith Flanigen joined the Union Carbide company.
-Her job at first was the identification, purification and extraction of different silicone polymers.
+Her job at first was the identification, purification, and extraction of different silicone polymers.
 In 1956, she moved to the molecular sieves group.
 In 1973, she was the first woman at Union Carbide to be named corporate research fellow, and in 1986, senior corporate research fellow.
 She was moved to UOP (a joint venture between Union Carbide and Allied Signal) in 1988, where she was named senior research fellow.
 Flanigen was promoted to UOP Fellow in 1991.
-Edith Flanigen retired from UOP 1994.
+Edith Flanigen retired from UOP in 1994.
 Following her career at UOP, and through at least 2004, Edith Flanigen remained active professionally, including as a consultant with UOP.

 In her 42-year career associated with Union Carbide, Edith Flanigen invented more than 200 different synthetic substances, authored or co-authored over 36 publications, and was awarded at least 109 patents.

 Chemistry

-Structure of silicalite, a form of silicon dioxide discovered by Flanigan et al.
+Structure of silicalite, a form of silicon dioxide discovered by Flanigen et al.